TabbyML/tabby/website/blog/2024-03-19-deploy-tabby-with-replicas-behind-reverse-proxy/index.md

   download --model TabbyML/StarCoder-1B
 ```

-Since we are only downloading the model file, we override the entrypoint to `tabby-cpu` to avoid the need for a GPU.
+Since we are only downloading the model file, we override the entrypoint to `tabby-cpu` to avoid the need for a GPU

 ## Step 3: Creating the Docker Compose File